mohitha-2004/virtual-mouse/README.md

 3. python main.py
 4. A window will open showing your webcam feed.
 5. Control the mouse using your hand gestures.
-6. Press �ctrl+c� or close the window manually to stop the program.
+6. Press ‘ctrl+c’ or close the window manually to stop the program.

 Notes
 * Ensure your webcam is working correctly.